Health Care Professional Information

 Synsepalum dulcificum is a West African plant that produces red berry commonly referred to as miracle fruit (1).
 The berry has been used as a food sweetener and some cancer patients also use it to improve taste changes caused by chemotherapy.
 The phenolic and flavonoid compounds of miracle fruit have antioxidant activity (2) (3).
 The puff of the berries contains a glycoprotein known as miraculin that can alter taste perception from sour to sweet (1).
 Miracle fruit demonstrated antidiabetic effect by decreasing plasma glucose levels while improving insulin sensitivity in an animal model (4).

-Compounds isolated from the stem of Synsepalum dulcificum inhibited proliferation of melanoma cells (3).
+Compounds isolated from the stem of Synsepalum dulcificum also inhibited proliferation of melanoma cells (3).

 Recent investigations have looked into the plant’s ability to stimulate weight loss in humans (5).
-In a pilot study, 30% of cancer patients undergoing chemotherapy reported improved taste, but no change in weight, after consuming miracle fruit for two weeks (6).
+In a pilot study, 30% of cancer patients undergoing chemotherapy reported improved taste, but no change in weight, after consuming miracle fruit for two weeks (6); similar findings of patient-reported improvements in taste were reported in another small study (12).
 Large clinical trials are needed to confirm this effect.

 The taste altering effect is reversible in one to two hours after exposure.
 Adverse reactions from miracle fruit are rare.